epiresdasilva/aws-minecraft-server/README.md

 You'll find a file called `minecraft-server.yaml`.

-Basically, in this file I create a Security Groud to allow only few ports I want to expose to the internet, like SSH and the port 25565 that is the port Minecraft Launcher connects.
+Basically, in this file I create a Security Group to allow only few ports I want to expose to the internet, like SSH and the port 25565 that is the port Minecraft Launcher connects.

 ```yaml
   MinecraftSecurityGroup: